NIFTy-PPL/NIFTy/paper.md

 Models are rarely just a GP prior.
 Commonly, a model contains at least several non-linearities that transform the GP prior or combine it with other random variables.
 For building more complex models, \texttt{NIFTy.re} provides a `Model` class that offers a somewhat familiar object-oriented design yet is fully JAX compatible and functional under the hood.
-The following code showcases such a model that builds up a slightly more involved model using the objects from the previous example.
+The following code showcases a slightly more involved model of such kind using the objects from the previous example.

 ```python
 from jax import numpy as jnp